juho-a/Eprice/Documents/testing_plan.md

 - Backend running in test environment or locally
 - Frontend application accessible for UI tests (localhost or test server)
 - Python 3.13+ with dependencies
-- Node.js environment for Playwright tests
+- Node.js environment for Playwright tests (Vite is serving the client)

 ---